ITU-BDSA23-GROUP25/Chirp/docs/report.md

 is direct and exclusive, signifying that every Cheep is a direct output of an Author.

 ## Architecture — In the small
+Our application is separated into 3 main layers, that are common for the onion architecture

+Layers:
+* core
+* infrastructure
+* web

+Dependencies:
+* identity -> infrastructure
+* ef core -> infrastructure
+* core -> infrastructure
+* OAuth -> web
+* core -> web
+* infrastructure -> web
+*

 ## Architecture of deployed application